gadianton/so4t_interactions/README.md

 This script is offered with no formal support from Stack Overflow.
 If you run into issues using the script, please [open an issue](https://github.com/jklick-so/so4t_interactions/issues) and/or reach out to the person who provided it to you.
 You are also welcome to edit the script to suit your needs.

 ## Requirements
-* Stack Overflow Enterprise and a user account with admin permissions
+* Stack Overflow Enterprise or Business and a user account with admin permissions
 * "Department" assertion enabled in SAML configuration (admin settings)
 * Python 3.x ([download](https://www.python.org/downloads/))
 * Operating system: Linux, MacOS, or Windows